naenumtou/dataScienceLab/datasets/README.md

   <img src="https://miro.medium.com/max/1400/1*t8d6pcrhaZ3GZn31Y-U0pA.png" alt="statistical data for model"/>
 </p>

-Dataset used for developing PD Model is monthly transaction data.
-It contained payment proflie of customers for the loan.
-In this repository is not contained all transaction file due to limitation on space.
-The files are only summarised level such as count of observation.
+The Dataset used for conducting the statistical models / techniques / tutorial.
+It may not contain all datasets in this repository due to limitation on space.
+However, the majority of maind datasets could be found here.

 ## Datasets
 | File name | Description |